rmateosr/SJ_Classifier_pipeline/README.md

 Sample3   | 37.5658065396102

-The output will be saved in the output/ folder with a filename matching the input file's base name followed by \_Score.tsv.
+Unless a folder is specified in [output_folder], the output will be saved in the output/ folder with a filename matching the input file's base name followed by \_Score.tsv.

 ----
 ## Example